Constrained Pressure-Temperature Residual (CPTR) Preconditioner Performance for Large-Scale Thermal CO2 Injection Simulation: Preconditioners

 CPR is a two-stage preconditioner and relies on a block-matrix structure, with a pressure block and a secondary block.
 To completely describe the preconditioner, the type of method used in the first and second stage should be specified.
 Virtually all current implementations use an AMG-based \citep{Ruge87,Stueben01} first stage, and an ILU-based second stage, leading to CPR-AMG-ILU(k) methods \citep{Lacroix03, Cao05}.
 Note that all ILU methods used in this work use zero fill-in (k$\ =0$).
 Since all preconditioners in this work use the CPR-AMG-ILU(0) structure, we shorten the nomenclature to simply CPR.
 The Jacobian matrix is decomposed as

 with temperature in the hyperbolic subsystem.
-Note that $A_{hh}$ is shown as a $2\times2$ block matrix here for illustration purposes, but would actually have interleaved variables. $M_{ee}^{-1}$ here uses a classical AMG preconditioner from BoomerAMG \citep{Baker11}, with a single V-cycle and otherwise default parameters.
+Note that $A_{hh}$ is shown as a $2\times2$ block matrix here for illustration purposes, but would actually have interleaved variables. $M_{ee}^{-1}$ here uses a classical AMG preconditioner from BoomerAMG \citep{Baker11} with default parameters: one V-cycle, one aggregate level, first order relaxation, HMIS coarsening \citep{DeSterck06} and extended+i interpolation truncated to 4 elements per row \citep{DeSterck08}.
 The second-stage preconditioner is an ILU(0) algorithm from HYPRE \citep{Falgout02}.